Hall–Héroult process: Theory

+Cryolite and alumina

-Pure cryolite has a melting point of 1009±1 degC (1848 °F).
+Pure cryolite, Na_{3}AlF_{6}, has a melting point of 1009±1 degC (1848 °F).
 With a small percentage of alumina dissolved in it, its melting point drops to about 1000 °C (1832 °F).
 Besides having a relatively low melting point, cryolite is used as an electrolyte because, among other things, it also dissolves alumina well, conducts electricity, dissociates electrolytically at higher voltage than alumina, and is less dense than aluminum at the temperatures required by the electrolysis.

 Aluminium fluoride (AlF_{3}) is usually added to the electrolyte.
 The ratio NaF/AlF_{3} is called the cryolite ratio and it is 3 in pure cryolite.
 In industrial production, AlF_{3} is added so that the cryolite ratio is 2–3 to further reduce the melting point, so that the electrolysis can happen at temperatures between 940 and 980 °C (1700 to 1800 °F).
 The density of liquid aluminum is 2.3 g/ml at temperatures between 950 and 1000 °C (1750° to 1830 °F).
 The density of the electrolyte should be less than 2.1 g/ml, so that the molten aluminum separates from the electrolyte and settles properly to the bottom of the electrolysis cell.
 In addition to AlF_{3}, other additives like lithium fluoride may be added to alter different properties (melting point, density, conductivity etc.) of the electrolyte.

 The mixture is electrolysed by passing a low voltage (under 5 V) direct current at 100 kA through it.
 This causes liquid aluminium to be deposited at the cathode, while the oxygen from the alumina combines with carbon from the anode to produce mostly carbon dioxide.

 The theoretical minimum energy requirement for this process is 6.23 kWh/(kg of Al), but it commonly requires 15.37 kWh.